fbarreira/space-mass-calculator/README.md

-# space-mass-calculator
+# Space Weight Calculator
- Calculator the mass of a object on a planet of the solar system
+Calculate the mass of an object on a celestial body of the solar system

+** Currently only the moon is available :moon: **

+### TODO:

+- Add additional planets (Mars, Jupiter, etc.)
+- Add different units (grams, pounds, etc.)